Editorial Commissions

 1.Initial Contact

-Start by providing the date(s), location, and details of the editorial project.
+Start by providing the date(s), location, and details of the editorial project using the form on this page.
 This ensures availability and helps outline the scope of your photography needs.

 2.Discuss Requirements